Download Catalog (PDF)

 35mm 16mm

-On January 20, 1942, 14 key representatives of the SS, Nazi Party and government bureaucracy met secretly at a house in a quiet Berlin suburb to decide to implement Hitler's "Final Solution".
+This chilling film reenacts the historic meeting in January 1942 of key representatives of the SS, Nazi Party, and German government at a house in the quiet Berlin suburb of Wannsee.
+There, the official decision was made to implement the Nazis' "Final Solution.”.
 More

 France, 1946, 53 minutes, B&W